-If you are in the market for an individual or family health insurance plan for 2023, the annual Open Enrollment Period (OEP) is your time to shop.
+If you’re in the market for an individual or family health insurance plan for 2025, the annual Open Enrollment Period (OEP) is your time to shop.
 This guide answers all the key questions about dates, deadlines, plan options and how to enroll so you’ll have the right coverage when you need it.

 What is the Open Enrollment Period (OEP) for health insurance?

-The Open Enrollment Period (OEP) is a yearly opportunity for you to sign up for, or change your individual or family health insurance plans for any reason.
-It occurs every fall into early winter so you can select the best coverage for the upcoming calendar year.
+The Open Enrollment Period (OEP) is a yearly opportunity for you to sign up for or change your individual or family health insurance plan for any reason.
+It occurs late fall into winter so you can select the best coverage for the upcoming calendar year.

-Open Enrollment is available to consumers who don’t already have health insurance coverage from Medicaid, an employer sponsored plan, their parents plan, or from Veterans Affairs.
+Open Enrollment is available to consumers who don’t already have health insurance coverage from Medicare, Medicaid, an employer-sponsored plan, their parents’ plan, or from Veterans Affairs.

 Employers have their own open enrollment periods, which can vary.
-And if you are 65 and older, you’re eligible for the Medicare Annual Enrollment Period (AEP) which runs from Oct.
-15 through Dec.
-7.
+And if you’re 65 or older, you’re eligible for your Medicare Initial Enrollment Period (IEP) which starts three months before the month of your 65th birthday and ends three months after.

 There is an important distinction between the year of enrollment and the year of coverage.
-When you sign up for, or switch your health insurance during OEP, coverage kicks in the following calendar year.
-So, the enrollment dates and deadlines in 2022 are for setting up your 2023 coverage.
+When you sign up for or switch your health insurance during OEP, coverage kicks in the following calendar year.
+So, the enrollment dates and deadlines in 2024 are setting up your coverage for 2025.

 What insurance plans and benefits are available?

-The Affordable Care Act (ACA) guarantees a range of consumer protections for all individual medical policies.
-Thus, any ACA-compliant plans requires that all health insurance plans, sold in the individual marketplace, provide these 10 essential health benefits:
+Additionally, the Affordable Care Act (ACA) guarantees a set of minimum consumer protections for all individual medical policies.
+Thus, the ACA requires that all health insurance plans sold on the individual marketplace and most off-exchange plans provide coverage for these 10 essential health benefits:

 - Prescription drugs